pyzahl/Gxsm4/README.md

  $ meson compile
  $ meson install
 ```
-Here, "meson compile, install" or just "ninja install" to do it all.
+Here, "meson compile, meson install" calls ninja.
+You can simply call "ninja install" to do it all.

 To uninstall call in the buildir
 ```